BlitzKraig/fvtt-CommunityLighting/README.md

 > You can change a lot more than just the shader uniforms, but you'll have to experiment to see exactly what you can do.

 Keep in mind that to 'animate' a light, you will need to alter these values based on something else (usually time, often using a wave function).
-You can check `blitzPulseTest` inside `animations.js` to see how the pulse animation works, based on Pulse in Foundry Core.
+You can use any of the current animations inside `animations.js` as a starting point.

 You can also use the static methods in `CLAnimationHelpers` to help simplify some of the process.
 See `blitzSimpleFlash` for a fairly easy example, using the `binaryTimer` helper to flip a light between two states at regular intervals.